chrisvogt/gatsby-theme-chrisvogt/README.md

 # Private Sphere – a GatsbyJS theme

 Private Sphere is the Gatsby theme for my personal blog and website, [www.chrisvogt.me](https://www.chrisvogt.me).
-It is a platform for me to publish feeds of my online activity, links to my social profiles, photography galleries that I create, and blog posts about my creative and coding endeavors.
+My website is a personal space where I share an overview of my online activity, links to my social profiles, photo galleries, and blog posts about my creative and coding endeavors.

 ## Widgets